Daveedayo/Multi-clipboard/README.md

 In the code written, 2 commands have been created to interact with the multi-clipboard software

-The command and their usage are listed below
+The command and their usage are listed below:

 ### 1. SAVE

 From your working directory, run:

 ```bash
 python <filename>(e.g clipboard.py) save
 ``` to save the text you copied, to a json file provided

 ### 2. LOAD

 Run:

 ```bash
 python <filename> load
 ``` to show the value attached to the key you've saved.